scaryghost/SuperZombieMut/README.md

 Scary Ghost

 ### Install
-Copy the contents in the system folder to your Killing Floor system folder.
+Copy the contents in the system folder to your Killing Floor system folder and the contents in textures to your KF textures folder.

 ### Usage
 Add the "Super Zombie" mutator to the list of active mutators.
 The game